Towards Generative Ray Path Sampling for Faster Point-to-Point Ray Tracing: Application to a 3D Scenario

 \subsection{Discussion}

-The results achieved are encouraging, particularly given the compact model size, when compared with random sampling performance.
-For the single-bounce ($K=1$) model, we observe a steady improvement across both accuracy and hit rate metrics, indicating that the model effectively learns to prioritize valid paths.
+The results are encouraging, particularly given the compact model size, when compared with random sampling performance.
+For $K=1$, both accuracy and hit rate steadily improve, indicating that the model effectively learns to prioritize valid paths.
 With an average hit rate of nearly \SI{80}{\percent}, the model identifies more than three-quarters of all possible valid paths by sampling only 10 candidates out of an average of 73.
-Although promising, this performance still falls short of fully replacing exhaustive search with generative sampling alone, and further improvements will are expected before it can be used in real-world applications.
+Although promising, this performance remains insufficient to fully replace exhaustive search, requiring further refinements for real-world applications.